-Also if you have been a previous instructor of Tri-Chem even in 1940's, 1950's, 1960's, etc. and you would like to be re-instated as an instructor again, please contact me by email at: email@example.com The Tri-Chem company still has all the instructors's numbers from the past.
+Also if you have been a previous instructor of Tri-Chem even in 1940's, 1950's, 1960's, etc. and you would like to be re-instated as an instructor again, please contact trichem.com The Tri-Chem company may still has all the instructors's numbers from the past.

 Artistic Essential Tri-Chem Liquid Embroidery can be painted on a variety of surfaces: mirrors, suede, leather, dishes, glass, floor coverings, wood etc. with your personal touch and ideas.
 The paints can also be used to cover up stains or just to give a new look to favorite items.

 I have used the paints to cover the missing silver on a mirror, a scorch mark from ironing on a dress, to put a border on a window frame inside the house etc.

 The new paints are now water soluable thus you clean up everything with water.
 They are no longer oil based paints which required a solvent to clean up.
 If you still have Tri-Chem paints from several years ago, they may still be useable by taking off the old tip and stirring the paint inside, pushing the paint to the top of the tube as you are replacing the tip.
 Tri-Chem tips are still the same design.

 I just love being artistic and creating new things.
 Below are some of the items I have created with Tri-chem.